You remember our guest bathroom reveal back in May, right?

 Once I was happy with the overall look, I applied a light coat of the lime wax to give it that finishing touch and added protection.

 After thinking it over, black seemed like a good bet.
-I had already ordered a can of chalk paint in Wrought Iron just in case along with Le Dirt, which is an antiquing dust you apply to cracks & crevices to give something a super authentically aged look.
+I had already ordered a can of Maison Blanche paint in Wrought Iron just in case along with Le Dirt, which is an antiquing dust you apply to cracks & crevices to give something a super authentically aged look.

 This part was my favorite.
 The chalk paint really did make the feet look like wrought iron, and the Le Dirt made it look like they’d been around for centuries (or, at least decades…)